tencent cloud

 Step Two: Directing and Editing

-Directing and Editing include setting layouts, audio, watermarks, and standby videos and images, as well as creating show schedules.
+LVC lets you direct and edit video layouts, audio, watermarks, and standby videos and images, as well as create program schedules.
 These features can enrich your live stream content.

 Step 1: Setting a Directed Video Frame Size

-In Live Video Caster, after you complete Incorporating Input Sources for your caster, you can set the frame size for your video output.
+After you finish adding video input sources for your caster in Live Video Caster, you can set the frame size for each video output.

 The size settings will affect the output size of input sources, template layouts, and custom layouts.

-Live Video Caster (LVC) comes with built-in landscape and portrait mode output size templates for live streaming on Channels.
+LVC comes with built-in landscape and portrait mode output size templates for live streaming on Weixin Channels.
 It also supports custom output sizes.

 1. In the Live Video Caster list, find the caster you want to edit and click its ID or click Open on the right to enter the caster editing page.